 That’s why you may find that leadership courses and seminars in classrooms may not be as effective as an immersive leadership experience.
 When you’re truly absorbed in learning, you’re growing, engaged, and having fun at the same time.

 A better way: Students should be active participants enjoying their growth experience.
 This is the reason we conduct experiences in meaningful locations instead of in a classroom setting.
-You step out of your comfort zone to transform as a leader through meaningful participation.
+You step out of your comfort zone to transform as a person and leader through meaningful participation.